Human Influences on the Global Carbon Cycle

 These fossil fuels are primarily composed of carbon and hydrogen.
-For instance, methane, the main component of natural gas, has a chemical formula of CH4; petroleum is a more complex compound, but it too involves carbon and hydrogen (along with nitrogen, sulfur and other impurities).
-The combustion of fossils fuels involves the use of oxygen and the release of carbon dioxide and water, as represented by the following description of burning natural gas:
+For instance, methane, the main component of natural gas, has a chemical formula of CH4; petroleum is a more complex compound, but it, too, involves carbon and hydrogen (along with nitrogen, sulfur, and other impurities).
+The combustion of fossil fuels involves the use of oxygen and the release of carbon dioxide and water, as represented by the following description of burning natural gas:

 CH4 + 2O2 => CO2 + 2H2O

 Beginning with the onset of the industrial revolution at the end of the last century, humans have been burning increasing quantities of fossil fuels as our primary energy source.